10MG/dsl/README.md

 public class MySimpleMacro implements cn.tenmg.dsl.Macro {

 	@Override
-	public StringBuilder excute(String logic, StringBuilder dslf, Map<String, Object> context, Map<String, Object> params) throws Exception {
+	public StringBuilder execute(String logic, StringBuilder dslf, Map<String, Object> context, Map<String, Object> params) throws Exception {
-		// TODO Your logic to process dslf or generate a new script fragment used for the actual excute return dslf;// Returns the script fragment used for the actual excute }
+		// TODO Your logic to process dslf or generate a new script fragment used for the actual execute return dslf;// Returns the script fragment used for the actual execute }

 }